Ensure Fair Child Support in Wisconsin

 There are several available tax credits for parents aside from dependent exemptions.
 There are some very basic guidelines which explain the criteria and standards to meet in order to qualify for these credits.
 You may qualify for the earned income credit, for example, if you are a parent who has earned income below the accepted standard for your number of qualified dependents.
 The child tax credit applies to the parent of a child who is under 17 years of age, who lived with you for over half of the year and did not contribute more than half of the expenses related to their own support.

 Distribution of Child Support Payments

 Income Withholding Orders

 An automatic income withholding order can be placed during child support orders, allowing for the garnishment of wages directly from the employer of the non-custodial parent.
 This means the custodial parent does not have to wait for the non-custodial parent to honor prior agreements, rather issues are avoided and the agreed upon amount is automatically deducted from the non-custodial parent’s paycheck.
 The state will process the payment and send it directly to the custodial parent.
 This is ideal for some, as it is a way to guarantee proper delivery in the expected amount each month.
 In some cases, it is preferable for the non-custodial parent, as well.
 It prevents cases of unforeseen, problematic events.
 This way, both parties are ensured that the amount of support and timeliness of the payments are met.

 Child Support Enforcement Agency

 The Child Support Enforcement Agency or CSEA is good at establishing compliance for child support orders.
 You can leverage the CSEA to enforce payment collections, processing and disbursement if there's a problem.
-They can also assist in the procurement of health or medical insurance as it is set forth in an order, and making a payment plan in the event of back-support.
+They can also assist in the procurement of health or medical insurance as it is set forth in an order, and creating a payment plan in the event of back-support.